geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 of nonlinear least squares fitting.
 It does so by separating linear from nonlinear parameters.
-I'll recap the method based on a couple of pieces of literature in such a way that it will enable you to implement your own varpro library in your favorite programming language, given a basic understanding of linear algebra.
+I'll recap the method based on a couple of pieces of literature in such a way that it will enable you to implement your own varpro library in your favorite programming language.
+A basic understanding of linear algebra and calculus is required, but not much more.

 **UPDATE 12/2023:** I have overhauled the article and relegated some fringe ideas to the appendix.
 I have put more emphasis on the calculations of the Jacobian and